gilatb/jay-query/README.md

 - [`.text()`](https://api.jquery.com/text/) *

-The methods marked with an * need to be [“chainable“](https://en.wikipedia.org/wiki/Method_chaining).
+The methods marked with a “*” need to be “[chainable](https://en.wikipedia.org/wiki/Method_chaining)”.

 ## Getting started

-To install the required dependencies run `npm install && bower install`.
+To install the required dependencies run `npm install`.

 Now you can run the `gulp` command from the project folder: this will open the browser on `index.html`, and automagically reload the page any time you modify a js, html, or css file (if you want to disable automatic syncing, you can do it from the control panel at `http://localhost:3001/sync-options`).

-Your JavaScript code goes in `index.js`, you can use `index.html` and `style.css` to add anything useful to complete the exercise.
+Your JavaScript code goes in `index.js`, you can modify `index.html` or create a `style.css` in case it’s useful to complete the exercise.

 ## Notes